Health, Social Care and Childcare

 Who is this course for?

-This qualification is designed to help you prepare to enter, or progress within, employment where you work or interact with people with learning disabilities in a variety of roles.
+This qualification is designed to help for those aged 19 and over prepare to enter, or progress within, employment where you work or interact with people with learning disabilities in a variety of roles.

 This qualification will be ideal for you if you’re working within health or social care but may also be useful if you’re working in education or a housing support role.